 Supreme Court Reaffirms and Clarifies Ministerial Exception to Employment Discrimination Laws Under First Amendment’s Religion Clause

-The Supreme Court reversed the Ninth Circuit, finding that while the analyses in Hosanna-Tabor centered around that teacher’s academic qualifications and formal job titles, it was not the Court’s intent to limit the exception to such criteria.
-Instead, “we called on courts to take all relevant circumstances into account and to determine whether each particular position implicated the fundamental purpose of the exception.”
-In reviewing the two current cases, the Court determined that these two individuals were hired and approved to teach at their respective schools on the basis of the schools’ fundamental religious values and tenets, that the two teachers led the students in worship and were required to teach them the basic tenets of the Catholic faith, and their performance was routinely evaluated and reviewed on the basis of the schools’ well-documented religious principles.
+The Supreme Court’s most recent decision involved two Catholic school teachers who claimed they were discriminated against—one based on her age and the other based on her disability.
+The schools argued that the ministerial exception applied to them, and therefore the former teachers could not sue them under either the Age Discrimination in Employment Act or the Americans with Disabilities Act.
+Even though the teachers did not have any formal religious training or credentials, the Court found that they were hired and approved to teach at their respective schools on the basis of the schools’ fundamental religious values and tenets, that they led the students in worship and were required to teach them the basic tenets of the Catholic faith, and that their performance was routinely evaluated and reviewed on the basis of the schools’ well-documented religious principles.
+Therefore, the Court found that the schools could rightfully claim the ministerial exception.
 Ultimately, it was not religious titles or academic credentials that informed the decision, rather the scope of work and the overarching religious instruction ingrained in the day-to-day affairs of even lay teachers.